michaelgrosner/tribeca/README.md

 ### Upgrade to the latest commit

+After each reinstall, `make restartall` will be executed automatically.

 To upgrade under Manual ZIP Installation, please run `make reinstall`.

 To upgrade under Manual GIT Installation: